 You organize the exhibitions and display each artist within the pages of the Dreamscapes art book.
 You’ve just secured the 6th edition.
 Congratulations!
 What is this process like for you?
 How long does it take from conceptualization to completion?

-When I started with the first Dreamscapes book, my idea was to publish a book every year.
+When I started with the first Dreamscapes book, my idea was to publish a book every year with the help of literary agents.
 I had no intention to also make exhibitions.
 Because of the release of the first book, I had the opportunity to put a small exhibition together with a gallery in The Netherlands.
 That small book release exhibition was very successful and I realized this could be something special for the future.

 I set a goal to eventually have a Dreamscapes exhibition in a known museum.
 The whole process of finding good artists, making a book, and organizing exhibitions is a very intense process, especially if you want to do it very professionally and perfect.
 After the first two books and small exhibits, I saw that to show quality was very important to be taken serious.
 Not all artists I showed in the first two books had a unique style or a high quality.
 I needed to be more critical if I wanted to achieve my goal.